A loop quantization of the marginally bound Lema\^itre-Tolman-Bondi dust model: Introduction

-In this article, we introduce a (loop) quantum theory for the marginally bound LTB model.
-A common obstacle in the quantization of non-isotropic models is the presence of radial derivatives in the Hamiltonian, which are notoriously difficult to handle at the quantum level.
-To circumvent this issue, we first develop the quantum theory of each individual LTB matter shell, and then construct a quantum theory for the full LTB model starting from the single-shell theory, under the assumption that the classical non-interaction among shells persists at the quantum level.
+In this article, pursuing the latter approach, we introduce a (loop) quantum theory for the marginally bound LTB model.
+A well-known difficulty in the quantization of non-isotropic models is the presence of radial derivatives in the Hamiltonian, which are notoriously difficult to handle at the quantum level.
+Indeed, while the kinematical framework of a quantum LTB model can be established by following the frameworks developed in~\cite{Bojowald_2004,Bojowald:2005cb,Gambini_2014,Gambini:2020nsf} and~\cite{Husain:2021ojz,Husain_2022}, its dynamical content proves largely intractable.
+To overcome this obstacle, we first develop the quantum theory of each individual LTB matter shell, and then construct a quantum theory for the full LTB model starting from the single-shell theory, under the assumption that the classical decoupling between shells is preserved at the quantum level.

 The Hamiltonian theory of a single LTB matter shell can be conveniently obtained by imposing the so-called LTB condition~\cite{Bojowald_2008,Giesel_2021,GieselEmbedding} on the Hamiltonian theory of the marginally bound LTB model.
 This condition enters as an additional first-class constraint that reduces the degrees of freedom of the full model to those of a single shell.
 Upon complete gauge fixing, the resulting physical Hamiltonian of the single-shell model takes the same form as the Hamiltonian constraint of a spatially flat Friedmann universe filled with dust, thereby allowing the quantum theory to be developed using the techniques of loop quantum cosmology (LQC)~\cite{Ashtekar:2011ni}.
 Throughout this work, we will refer to this quantization procedure, applied in the present symmetry-reduced context, as ``loop quantization''.